 But few would stand beside him with his deficit and debt –

-Less still when he tried protecting fiscal crooks.
+Less still when he protected fiscal crooks.

 And Tony of the beaches, north, just would not go away,

 A worse PM the country never knew;

 His wrecking, undermining, and his sniping all held sway,